 Why are MSNBC and CNN not getting the audience?

-And it's because I believe that people.
+And it's because I believe that people don't trust them.

-don't trust them they don't trust him to tell the truth.
+They don't tell the truth.

-Bill how could they trust them?
+Bill, how could they trust them?

 They colluded with Hillary Clinton.

-This to me was one of the great underreported stories and that was oh we had evidence through WikiLeaks of collusion with just about every major news network, cable network and major newspaper in this country.
+And that was, oh, we had evidence through WikiLeaks of collusion with just about every major news network, cable network, and major newspaper in this country.

-It's more profound than that Hannity look you and me and most people listening to your radio program right now are very interested in politics and and what happens on a daily basis in Washington and and around the country okay.
+Look, you and me and most people listening to your radio program right now are very interested in politics and what happens on a daily basis in Washington and around the country.

-But the majority of Americans are not they're dancing with the stars watching the game uh they're playing on their machines they're chasing the kids around the house.
+They're dancing with the stars, watching the game, they're playing on their machines, they're chasing the kids around the house.

-This story in Vegas this engages everybody everybody you don't have to be a news watcher to tune in to find out what is happening.
+You don't have to be a news watcher to tune in to find out what is happening.

 So why aren't they tuning in to CNN and MSNBC?